paulpach/ummorpg_mysql/Readme.md

 # UMMORPG Mysql Addon

-This is a Mysql Addon for uMMORPG 1.104  (check the releases for previous versions)
+This is a Mysql Addon for uMMORPG 1.104 and [https://github.com/paulpach/ummorpg_mysql/releases](Previous versions)

 This is pretty much a drop in replacement for the sqlite Database.cs that comes with uMMORPG.